stdlib-js/stdlib/README.md

 $ npm install @stdlib/stdlib
 ```

 Once installed, stdlib packages can be individually required/imported to minimize load times and decrease bundle sizes.
-For example,
+For example, to use `require`

 ```javascript
 var ndarray = require( '@stdlib/ndarray/ctor' );